 You can see a list of airlines banned from operating within the EU on the European Commission website.
 The list is based on random inspections on aircraft of airlines that operate flights to and from EU airports.
 The fact that an airline is not included in the list does not automatically mean that it meets the applicable safety standards.

 The dispute over Nagorno-Karabakh remains unresolved.
-The British Embassy can’t provide advice or consular assistance to visitors to the Nagorno-Karabakh region.
+Consular support is not available in the Nagorno-Karabakh region.
 Although a ceasefire has been in place since May 1994, the borders between Armenia and Azerbaijan and Azerbaijani territory occupied by Armenian forces are closed.